 The prosecution may attempt to prove that a device is accurate and reliable by producing documentary evidence.
 This might include a certificate of calibration and a certificate of accuracy in respect of the device used to measure the alleged speed.
 The prosecution may also seek to produce photographic evidence.
 It is important to note that even this type of evidence does not, in itself, provide conclusive proof of a speeding offence.
 Moreover, it should not be assumed that certificates and photographic evidence cannot be challenged.
 They can, but this must be properly done otherwise the advantage will be lost.

-Another common defence relates to the time limits that apply to speeding offences.
+Another common defence relates to the time limits that apply to these offences.
 For example, court proceedings must be raised within 6 months.
 Furthermore, a driver must be warned that he is facing a prosecution within 14 days from the date of the offence.
 This is done by a Notice of Intended Prosecution (NIP).
-In camera cases a NIP will be posted to the registered keeper of vehicle.
+In camera cases, a NIP will be posted to the registered keeper of the vehicle.
 If a driver has been stopped by the police for a speeding offence a verbal NIP can be given.

-In some cases evidential documents, such as certificates of calibration, must be provided to the accused within certain time limits.
+In some cases, evidential documents, such as certificates of calibration, must be provided to the accused within certain time limits.
 Failure to do so may result in proceedings being deserted.

 The prosecution must establish the speed limit that is in force on the road where it is alleged that the speeding offence occurred.
 Road traffic signs have an obvious and important part to play in most speeding offences, but they are not the only means by which a speed limit is conveyed.
-On some roads the speed limit is conveyed by a system of street lighting.
+On some roads, the speed limit is conveyed by a system of street lighting.

 There is a duty on Local Authorities to erect and maintain traffic signs to provide adequate guidance to drivers about the applicable speed limit that applies to a particular road.
 Much of the law relating to traffic signs and road markings is contained in the Traffic Signs Regulations & General Directions 2002.
 This provides detailed provisions relating to the type, size and positioning of traffic signs.
 A failure to observe these regulations may also prove fatal to the prosecution’s case.